 This Seiko SARB017 Alpinist wrist watch was designed with the Japanese mountain explorer in mind.
 In Japan, these mountain climbing gentlemen were called yama-otoko.
 They are explorers who would traveled between cities in Japan’s mountainous terrain.

 Seiko produced the Alpinist with them in mind.
 All Alpinist line of watches are designed to be used in rough environment, with high water resistance (you could get soaked in rain while hiking you know), lume on the hands and markers for visibility in night and some of them have compass bezel.

 The first Alpinist was released in 1961, and 5 generations have followed it since then.
-The latest version is released in 2009 and featuring the SARB059 and SARB061.
-The most popular model is the SARB017 (the 5th gen – the one we are reviewing here) for a very simple reason – it has the unique green and gold dial.
+The latest version is released in 2009 and featuring the SARB059 & SARB061.
+However, the most popular model is the SARB017 (the previous 5th gen – the one we are reviewing here) for a very simple reason – it has the unique green and gold dial.

 This particular model was released in 2006 with a few other models.
 It’s been 10 years and the SARB017 is still going strong though.
-I believe it is here to stay just like the SKX007 and SKX009.
-After all why would Seiko stop producing their most popular watches right?
+I believe it is here to stay just like the SKX007 and SKX009, though the company do have a history to stopping popular models.